hkarani/btcpayserver-api-python/README.md

 With BTCPayServer's API, you can customize how you wish to implement BTCPayServer in your project.

 Some use cases for BTCPayServer API in your
-    *Ecommerce stores
+      -Ecommerce stores
-    *Donations websites for charity
+      -Donations websites for charity
-    *In-game payments
+      -In-game payments

 If you're using Python in your project, you'll find these common implementations of BTCPayServer useful.
 They will help you build quickly without having to figure all the nuts and bolts by yourself.

-**These are building blocks for a fully maintained BTCPayServer Python Client😃**
+**😃   NOTE : These are building blocks for a fully maintained BTCPayServer Python Client  😃**